bowo-prasetyo/forkbuild/docs/Architecture.md

 spatial navigation environment.
 As of 0.1.46 it is also a full editing
-surface: the same interactive gizmo available in the Editor works here against the spatial selection, with identical gesture semantics — and as of 0.1.48 the same alignment/distribution operations.
+surface: the same interactive gizmo available in the Editor works here against the spatial selection, with identical gesture semantics — and as of 0.1.48/0.1.49 the same alignment, distribution, and numeric transform operations.

 All three modes are views over the same underlying data graph.
 The three views consume the same DiscoveryProvider and Publication abstraction —